Zerodaesin/Over-The-Wire/README.md

 "The password for the next level is stored in the file data.txt next to the word millionth" The useful commands are `man, grep, sort, uniq, strings, base64, tr, tar, gzip, bzip2, xxd`.
 This is a fine place to employ grep if you are looking for the easiest route through the levels.
 ![image](https://user-images.githubusercontent.com/113439757/197595900-a8bdda50-3492-4653-9a10-f7713b43d37c.png)

+# Level 8 > 9
+"The password for the next level is stored in the file data.txt and is the only line of text that occurs only once" Uniq is your friend here.